What is a Discounted Gift Trust?

-Learn about the role discounted gift trusts play in inheritance tax planning.
+Learn about Discounted Gift Trusts and understand what role they play in inheritance tax planning.

 DGTs take many forms.